Want to switch to pellet litter, but not sure how you are going to get your cat to use it? Find out how in this step-by-step guide with helpful tips!

 Use you cat’s sense of smell to your benefit

 You probably know that cats’ sense of smell if much stronger than ours.
 This is something that you can use to tip the scales in your favor.
-Their strong sense of smell is also the reason you should add used litter in the box with the pellets.
+Their sense of smell is also the reason why you should add used litter in the box with the pellets.

 - First of all, cats tend not to be massive fans of scented litter.
 Those sweet-smelling chemicals are only added by the manufacturer for the humans sake.
 Placing your cat’s preference in the front seat, make sure the pellet litter you buy is unscented.